-A fact family is the group of 4 math facts produced by the relationships between the three numbers in a fact triangle, such as:
+A fact family is the group of four math facts produced by the relationships between the three numbers in a fact triangle, such as:

 Mastering the concept of fact families helps kids learn math facts, a crucial step in mathematics success.

-Designed for two or more players, this is a fun and educational game that challenges problem solving and develops memory skills as players try to find a pair of matching cards that complete the equation.
+Designed for two or more players, this is a fun and educational game that challenges problem-solving and develops memory skills as players try to find a pair of matching cards to make a correct equation.

 Bright, colorful illustrations help children learn basic addition and subtraction.
 Recommended for ages 3 and up.